tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 ### Mempool methods

 - [**CheckTx:**](./abci++_methods_002_draft.md#checktx) This method allows the Application to validate transactions against its current state, e.g., checking signatures and account balances.
-If a transaction passes the validation, then tendermint adds it to its local mempool, discarding it otherwise.
+If a transaction passes the validation, then Tendermint adds it to its local mempool, discarding it otherwise.
 Tendermint calls it when it receives a new transaction either coming from an external user or another node.
 Furthermore, Tendermint can be configured to call re-`CheckTx` on all outstanding transactions in the mempool after deciding a block (i.e., after `FinalizeBlock`).

 ### Info methods